 For all those years with Prince Charming (almost 12), I had always felt in charge.
 If I wanted to go to that restaurant, we would go to that restaurant, if I wanted to buy a flat, we would buy a flat, if I wanted to move to he suburbs and get a dog, we would move to the suburbs and get a dog, if I wanted a new designer’s bag I would get the bag.
 Most women envied me, some even hated me some despised me and the smartest of them wanted to hang out with me to see “how I did it”.
 Strangely enough, the more my husband and my marriage fulfilled other women’s dreams, the more I felt more and more indifferent to the whole thing.

-My crocodile was waiting for me.
+Crocodile was waiting for me.

 It was not love at first sight.
 In fact quite the opposite, I even felt sorry for the guy.
-He was a unique specimen: single, successful, funny…alright, but not the tallest nor the best looking and he had that aura from the rural areas that made him seem a bit out of place in my hometowns’ fancy bars.
+He was a unique specimen: single, successful, funny…alright, but not the tallest nor the best looking and he had that aura that made him seem a bit out of place in my hometowns’ fancy bars.
 I found him funny and forgettable at the same time.
 Inoffensive, as cute as a baby crocodile could be.

 Why would anyone want a crocodile as a pet?
 At the pet shop there were of course, other options, turtles, cats, dogs, hamsters, even teddy bears if you want, but none of those conventional animals seemed to fulfill my desire.
 I had to set my eyes on that tiny quasi adorable crocodile, waving its tale and looking straight back at me.
 I was well warned about the risks but the challenge seemed just perfect and I decided to take him.
 “I can handle it”.
 Why can’t I have a crocodile as a pet?
 I am special right?
 I deserve something unique and different.
 I’ve been everywhere, I can turn this potentially dangerous crocodile into a loving, caring companion.
 He will love me to death, just like Prince Charming does.